nibrunie/rvv-examples/src/reduction/README.md

 ## Building the image

-The examples in this directory require an experimental RISC-V.
+The examples in this directory require a RISC-V toolchain.
-This toolchain can be build inside a Docker container using one of the docker file present in this repository: https://github.com/nibrunie/rvv-examples/tree/master/riscv-toolchain-hub.Dockerfile
+This toolchain can be build inside a Docker container using one of the docker files present in this repository: https://github.com/nibrunie/rvv-examples/tree/master/riscv-toolchain-hub.Dockerfile

 ```